Last Updated on 3 weeks by traveldrafts

 Although the tour involves walking, swimming, ladders, and small climbs, it is not very physically difficult.
 However, it implies having some sense of adventure, resistance, knowing how to swim, being agile, flexible, and not afraid of closed places.

-With regard to children, although there are signs that indicate that they cannot visit the caves if they are less than 1 meter, the guide tells us that this is not verified in any way, and he has already made several visits with children.
+Regarding children, although there are signs indicating that they cannot visit the caves if they are less than 1 meter tall, the guide informs us that this is not verified in any way, and he has already made several visits with children.
 The youngest were 3 or 4 years old.

 What to bring for the ATM Cave tour

-This is a tour you can’t take too much with you.
+This is a tour you can’t take lightly.
 In fact, apart from your clothes and helmet, you cannot take anything into the cave.
 Still, here’s what we need:

 - Wet clothing, including shorts, shirt, and socks;

-- You have to take shoes you don’t mind getting wet.
+- You need to bring shoes that you don’t mind getting wet.
 Hiking shoes do perfectly.
-If you don’t have or don’t want to ruin yours, that’s okay, companies provide crocs to use.
-Note: we were very surprised how crocs do not slip and protect your feet in the water in the dark.
+If you don’t have or don’t want to ruin yours, that’s okay; companies provide Crocs to use.
+Note: We were stunned by how Crocs do not slip and protect your feet in the water, especially in low-light conditions.

 - Change of clothes to wear at the end of the tour;

 - You can and should take water for the walk.
-The bottle has to stay outside the cave, so one liter per person is enough.
+The bottle must stay outside the cave, so one liter per person is sufficient.

 How to get to the ATM Grotto?

 This is a non-problem.
-As we said above, we can only go to the caves with a guide, so the guide takes us to the caves and then guides us inside.
+As mentioned earlier, we can only access the caves with a guide, who will escort us to the caves and then lead us inside.

 Tip: The tours start pretty early (8 am in our case), and lunch is only between 1 pm and 2 pm, so it’s essential to have a hearty breakfast.
 If you don’t have breakfast at the accommodation, we recommend going to Mike’s Kitchen next to the San Ignácio Market, as it opens very early and serves good Belizean breakfasts.